So it's become apparent that there's something wrong with modern morality.

 And these middle-aged white men are broken into two types.

-Those who profess allyship and therefore are on the side of I don't know, uh transgender Muslim women, and those who aren't, who are baddies because they embrace their national flag.
+Those who profess allyship and therefore are on the side of, I don't know, transgender Muslim women.

-It's it's it's a very clear ideological dichotomy here.
+It's a very clear ideological dichotomy here.

-You're not virtuous yourself, it's through the grace of God that you have any virtues.
+It's through the grace of God that you have any virtues.

-If you just roll over, if you just accept that we are taking your civilization, that we're in the driver's seat now, that we're in charge, and you just for all of your past sins need to just give it up, right?
+If you just roll over, if you just accept that we are taking your civilization, that we're in the driver's seat now, that we're in charge, and you just, for all of your past sins, need to just give it up, right?

-Well, how fragile are the minorities then, given that they feel such um worry and anguish at seeing the Union flag in Britain?
+But the thing is, right, well, how fragile are the minorities then, given that they feel such worry and anguish at seeing the union flag in Britain?

-Yeah, well, the narrative says maximum responsibility for my enemies, minimum responsibility for my friends.
+Well, the narrative says maximum responsibility for my enemies, minimum responsibility for my friends.

 Yes.